Source: RSM US LLP. PBMares is a member of RSM US Alliance.

-As noted, the Connecticut PTE tax is mandatory, and no other states have enacted a PTE tax workaround that is not elective.
+As noted, the Connecticut PTE tax is mandatory until 2024, and no other states have enacted a PTE tax workaround that is not elective.
 A number of states imposed income/franchise taxes or fees on PTEs prior to the TCJA, and those taxes are beyond the scope of this article, such as the District of Columbia’s Unincorporated Business Franchise Tax or the Kentucky Limited Liability Entity Tax.

 Although the intent of the various states’ elective PTE programs are the same, the specific methodology used by each state is varied, and many include unique requirements, limitations, or other procedural provisions.
 The following summarizes several key provisions of elective PTE taxes to consider.

 The majority of states with elective PTE taxes impose entity-level taxes on the PTE and provide a credit to the partners to offset the tax the partner would have paid on the same income.
 To illustrate the general application of the program, please see the following example: